UBC-MDS/ResumeAnalyser/README.md

 ### Developer Version Installation

-In order to install the version of this package from GitHub, please run the instructions provided below.
+In order to install the developer version of this package from GitHub, please run the instructions provided below.

 1. Clone this repository: